hnarayanan/kubernetes-django/README.md

 the external IP for the app service (obtained by running `kubectl get svc`) in your browser.

+Go to `http://app-service-external-ip/admin/` to login using the credentials you setup earlier (while creating a super user), and return to the site to add some blog posts.
+Notice that as you refresh the site, the name of the app pod serving the site changes, while the content stays the same.

 ## Play around to understand Kubernetes' API

-Now, suppose your site isn't getting much traffic, you can gracefully scale down the number of running pods to 1.
+Now, suppose your site isn't getting much traffic, you can gracefully *scale* down the number of running application pods to 1.
 (Similarly you can increase the number of pods if your traffic is starting to grow!)

 ````
 kubectl scale rc app-orange --replicas=1
 kubectl get pods
 ````

-You can check resiliency by deleting one or more app pods and see it respawn.
+You can check *resiliency* by deleting one or more app pods and see it respawn.

 ````